yahehe/Nancy.Swagger/README.md

 ### NuGet Packages

-Versions 2.2.0+ of this code uses Nancy2 and is designed for .NET 4.5.2 and .NET Standard 1.6 Version 2.1.1 is designed for Nancy, for .Net 4.0+, and creates a Swagger 2.0 document Version 0.* is designed for Nancy, but creates a Swagger 1.2 document
+Versions 2.2.0+ of this code uses Nancy v2 and is designed for .NET 4.5.2 and .NET Standard 1.6.

+Version 2.1.1 is designed for Nancy v1.4.3 on .Net 4.0+, and creates a Swagger 2.0 document.

+Version 0.* is designed for Nancy v1.4.3, but creates a Swagger 1.2 document.
+ - If for some reason you need to make a change against this version of Nancy.Swagger, you can checkout the 1.4.3-stable branch.

 The code in this repository contains the code for the following NuGet packages:
  - https://www.nuget.org/packages/Swagger.ObjectModel